woonsango/SAIL/readme.md

 ## :postal_horn: Release

 - **[2025/02/27]** 🚀 **SAIL Paper Accepted to CVPR 2025!**
   Exciting news!
-Our work on the SAIL Codebase has been officially accepted for presentation at CVPR 2025.
+This work on assessing and learning cross-modal alignment has been officially accepted by CVPR 2025!

 - **[2024/11/20]** 🔥 **SAIL Codebase Open-Sourced!**
   The repository now includes the complete pipeline for training data preparation and preprocessing, as well as the full training and evaluation codebase.
-  **This work has been accepted to CVPR 2025.**

 ## :bookmark: Content